wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 ### Click several times the app tabs when using the same tab

-- [ ] Filters should persist and not dissappear
+- [ ] Filters should persist and not disappear

-### Search something on the searchbar, press Enter, remove the content and press Enter again
+### Search something on the search bar, press Enter, remove the content and press Enter again

-- [ ] The visualizations watchers should not loose data
+- [ ] The visualizations watchers should not lose data

 ### Add a pinned filter and navigate to a different tab